Offerings

 Collaboration and Research Readiness

-Support for non-Indigenous researchers and teams to realign the paradigms and practices they bring into collaboration, in parallel with Indigenous-led protocols and priorities.
-This helps partnership stay reciprocal and reduces the corrective burden on Indigenous partners.
+Help non-Indigenous researchers and teams realign the paradigms and practices they bring into collaboration, in parallel with Indigenous-led protocols and priorities.
+This creates conditions for more reciprocal Indigenous partnerships through clearer roles and contribution, and less reliance on Indigenous partners to course-correct.

 • Common starting points: